ENCODE-DCC/encoded/src/encoded/schemas/changelogs/file.md

                         "miRNA reference",
                         "snRNA reference",

+intoducinh dependency on maped read length and run type as only possible in bam/sam files

 ### Schema version 9.a

 * *paired_end* enums list was expanded to include a"1,2" value that is acceptable only for *file_format* = sra files that have *run_type* = paired_ended